kamathsachin/project-python/README.md

 The computer is the dealer.

 ## 11 - Number Guessing
-This project is to demonstrate conditional loops, functions, module creating and calling.
+This project is to demonstrate conditional loops, functions, creating modules and calling it.
 It generates a random number and the user has to guess the number based on the attempts provided.
 Attempts are based on the difficulty level selected by the user.

+## 12 - Higher Lower
+This project is to demonstrate conditional loops, functions, creating modules and calling it.
+2 set of questions are generated and user has to select an option which might have the highest follower count.
+If user selection is correct game continues and new options are generated.
+If the game continues, 2nd question becomes the 1st question and a new question for the 2nd question is generated.